 Insurance companies and cruise lines have armies of lawyers, paralegals, investigators, and doctors who are hired and paid to make sure that the innocently injured are deprived of the full measure of justice they deserve.

-Industry studies show that the average settlement is 3.5x more money when the victim has legal representation.
-With a personal injury settlement, this can mean the difference between having all your medical bills paid and having to file bankruptcy because you can’t pay all the bills.
+Industry studies show that the average settlement is 3.5x more money when accident victims have legal representation.
+With an injury settlement, this can mean the difference between having all your medical bills paid and having to file bankruptcy because you can’t pay all the bills.

 FAQs About Hiring a Personal Injury Lawyer

 Here are some of the most commonly asked questions and answers to help you.
-Whether your personal injury claim is the result of:
+Whether your claim is the result of:

 - Medical malpractice

 - Automobile accidents (with or without drunk driving)

 - Or some other form of negligence…

 We are here to help.